reinderien/replicon/readme.md

 The `@include` matches the URL `http[s]://timesheet.*.*/Timesheet/main.aspx`.
 This matches what I've seen, but it may need adjusting for your instance.
 The more specific you make it the safer it will be for you to deploy this script.

-The only way for this to take effect company-wide would be for the Chrome browser, the TamperMonkey plugin and the Replicon script to be installed on each client.
+The only way for this to take effect company-wide would be for the browser, the TamperMonkey plugin and the Replicon script to be installed on each client.
 (Or Replicon themselves could release a patch, but who knows if that's feasible.)

 ## "Design"